 Broken Base: So, is the 1989 series unnecessary and destroys everything the original series stood for, or is more realistic and better than the original series?

 The main similarities are the character designs and setting - the story of The Lion King is more about accepting responsibility - Kimba is more about using authority wisely, and Kimba also deals with greedy or unaware humans messing things up for the animals.

 To be fair, the "accepting responsibility" angle was imposed on the film relatively late in pre-production via Executive Meddling, and (in some versions of Kimba/Jungle Emperor) Kimba's son Rune had a similar character arc complete with a self-imposed exile ending in Rune also returning to inherit his kingdom upon his father's death and seeing an apparition of his father in the clouds.
-And if you take the first part of Kimba, includes that element as well as removing the humans to focus entirely on the Rightful King Returns part of the plot; do the necessary changes this, and compressing it into a 88 min. movie, would require (like merging the flamboyant, ex-Nazi, father-killing Hamegg/Viper, who sent the main character into exile and was defeated and forgiven by him just to end up mauled by another villain, with the dark-furred, black-maned, tyrannical usurper Bubu/Claw, who has a group of Hyena comic-relief henchmen and a scar over his left eye, into Scar, and giving Kenichi/Roger and his uncle's roles to the comedic animal sidekicks, creating Timon and Pumbaa) what you end with would be pretty close to the Lion King.
+And if you take the first part of Kimba, include that element as well as removing the humans to focus entirely on the Rightful King Returns part of the plot; do the necessary changes that compressing it into a 88 min. movie would require (like merging the flamboyant, ex-Nazi, father-killing Hamegg/Viper, who sent the main character into exile and was defeated and forgiven by him just to end up mauled by another villain, with the dark-furred, black-maned, tyrannical usurper Bubu/Claw, who has a group of Hyena comic-relief henchmen and a scar over his left eye, into Scar, and giving Kenichi/Roger and his uncle's roles to the comedic animal sidekicks, creating Timon and Pumbaa) and what you'd end with would be pretty close to the Lion King.